DragoniteSpam/GameMakerTutorialTutorial/README.md

 Things you don't *technically* need but you'll find yourself in want of pretty quickly include:

  - A computer capable of recording your screen at a steady frame rate.
-It might be worth checking the [system requirements](https://obsproject.com/wiki/System-Requirements) page on whatever recording software you're using, although at the moment OBS's is admittedly not super helpful
+It might be worth checking the [system requirements](https://obsproject.com/wiki/System-Requirements) page on whatever recording software you're using, although in the real world you'll want your specs to a bit higher than these
  - A microphone, and relevant accessories such as cables or a pop filter
  - Video editing software
  - Adequate hard drive space